-Group activities were planned with the intention of encouraging the boys to trust people and also to form serious relationships not only within their own group but also with people not from the streets (volunteers, resource people).

-Set in the midst of the hills and the forest, the Gurukula seemed an ideal place for the boys to learn about the environment, afforestation and its role in preserving the environment and also various current environment issues.

-All the boys successfully completed their physical training.
-There seemed to be no physical limitations, given the zeal and enthusiasm with which the boys underwent the entire training programme.
+Group activities were planned with group but also not from the streets resource people). with people (volunteers, an ideal place for the boys to learn the Gurukula seemed preserving the afforostation husiasm with which the boys unpleted their physical training.
+There seemed to be no physical imitations, given the zeal and enderwent the programme.

-At the end of it all, most boys expressed a desire to stay on with us at the Gurukula.
-All the boys were physically fit and agile and eager to take on jobs very soon.
-They seemed to be charged with energy, enthusiasm and confidence.
+At the end of it all, most boys expressed a desire to stay on with All the boys at the Gurukula.